Comparisons12 min read

 Surfshark

-Surfshark is, pound for pound, one of the best value VPNs on the market in 2026.
-Look — when a product charges roughly $2 per month and still delivers audited no-logs policies, 3,200+ servers across 100+ countries, and unlimited device connections, you have to sit up and pay attention.
+Surfshark is one of the best value VPNs going right now.
+When a service charges roughly $2 per month and still delivers audited no-logs policies, 3,200+ servers across 100+ countries, and unlimited device connections, you have to pay attention.

 Key Features

 • Unlimited Devices: One subscription covers every device you own.
-This isn't a gimmick — it actually works, and it's a massive differentiator for households or small teams.
+This isn't theoretical — it actually works, and it's genuinely a huge differentiator for families or small teams.

-• CleanWeb: Surfshark's built-in ad, tracker, and malware blocker.
-It's not as configurable as a dedicated DNS blocker, but it catches a surprising amount in real-world use.
+• CleanWeb: Built-in ad, tracker, and malware blocker.
+It's not as customizable as a dedicated DNS blocker, but it catches a lot in actual use.

-• NoBorders Mode: Specifically designed to work in restrictive network environments — think countries that aggressively block VPN traffic.
+• NoBorders Mode: Designed specifically for restrictive network environments — countries that block VPN traffic aggressively.

 • MultiHop (Double VPN): Routes traffic through two servers.
-It's slower, but it adds an extra layer for higher-risk situations.
+It's slower, but adds an extra layer if you're in a higher-risk situation.

 • Camouflage Mode: Makes your VPN traffic look like regular HTTPS traffic.
-Useful for bypassing deep packet inspection.
+Handy for bypassing deep packet inspection.

-• Surfshark One Bundle: For a few dollars more per month, you get antivirus, identity alerts, and a privacy-focused search engine bundled in.
+• Surfshark One Bundle: Spend a bit more and you get antivirus, identity alerts, and a privacy search engine bundled in.

 Pricing